-From the discovery of newly uncovered evidence that may establish innocence to retroactively applicable amendments to federal sentencing guidelines – or any other unique circumstances – Harlan will take a “second look” at your case for the purpose of identifying grounds for vacating a conviction or reducing a sentence outside of normal appellate and post-conviction processes.
+From the discovery of newly uncovered evidence that may establish innocence to retroactively applicable amendments to the federal sentencing guidelines – or any other unique circumstances – Harlan will take a “second look” at your case for the purpose of identifying grounds for vacating a conviction or reducing a sentence outside of normal appellate and post-conviction processes.

 You deserve tenacious advocacy even if you have been convicted of a crime.
-If you have a post-conviction case that has never been presented or adjudicated by any court, we can help you sharpen the issues, and potentially achieve a life-changing outcome through a special post-conviction project.
+If you have a post-conviction issue that has never been presented or adjudicated by any court, we can help you sharpen the issues, and potentially achieve a life-changing outcome through a special post-conviction project.
 Indeed, Harlan has already been successful in reducing the life sentences of five federal defendants who thought they would never walk again as free men.

 Contact Protass Law PLLC